ReInHerit/digital-hub/content/news/2023-10-10-reinherit-toolkit-museums-ai-workshop-iulm-ai-lab-milan-it.md

 The presentation of these applications through the working groups provided valuable insights and feedback to improve AI practices in museums.

-Italian Case histories of this workshop will be included in the Italian translation of ["AI: AMuseum Planning Toolkit" ](https://themuseumsai.network/toolkit/)edited by Dr Giuliano Gaia  InvisibleStudio, in collaboration with Dr. Oonagh Murphy co-leader of the project [AI+Museums Network.](https://themuseumsai.network)
+Italian Case histories of this workshop will be inserted in the Italian translation of ["AI: AMuseum Planning Toolkit" ](https://themuseumsai.network/toolkit/)edited by Dr Giuliano Gaia  InvisibleStudio, in collaboration with Dr. Oonagh Murphy co-leader of the project [AI+Museums Network.](https://themuseumsai.network)